Verdian Ag: Technical Brief & Methodology

 2. The Verdian Score Architecture

-The Verdian Score is a composite metric (0-100) intended to help lenders and partners make informed decisions.
-It is not a financial credit score; it is an agronomic performance and behavioral compliance score.
+The Verdian Score is a composite metric (0-1000) intended to help lenders and partners make informed decisions.
+It is an institutional-grade agronomic performance and behavioral compliance score.

-The score is synthesized from three primary indices:
+The score is synthesized from four primary indices:

-- Vigor & Biomass Index: Derived from continuous multi-spectral satellite observation, measuring the physiological health and growth stage of the crop.
+- Vigor & Biomass Index: Derived from continuous multi-spectral satellite observation (Sentinel-2 NDVI), measuring the physiological health and growth stage of the crop.

 - Moisture & Stress Index: Evaluated by estimating soil moisture patterns, evapotranspiration rates, and historical drought stress penalties.